brakingdown/Neural/SimpleHandwriting/README.md

 Reference: [neural networks and deep learning](http://neuralnetworksanddeeplearning.com)

-Commands to be execute in a Python shell:
+Commands to be executed in a Python shell:

 \>>> import mnist_loader